 If you’re among the 18% of workers still getting paid via paper checks, here are 6 reasons why you may want to switch to direct deposit.
+Plus we’ll answer a common question at the end: When does direct deposit go through?
 Take a look:

 Banking like it should be.

 Save money with every paycheck and get paid up to 2 days early.

 Free to sign up and takes less than 2-minutes!